-Some of my favorite recipes, from the kitchen-cleaner’s point of view, are those that don’t use a lot of dishes.
-When you can combine that aspect with a recipe that uses healthy ingredients, tastes great, and also uses up the over abundance of peppers in your garden – well then, folks, we have a winner.
+Some of my favorite recipes, from the kitchen-cleaner’s point of view, are those that don’t make a lot of dishes.
+When you can combine that aspect with a recipe that uses healthy ingredients, tastes great, and also uses up the abundance of peppers in your garden – well then, folks, we have a winner.

 5 bell peppers

 1 medium onion, finely chopped

 celtic sea salt, to taste

 1. Brown the ground beef with the onions, coriander, cumin, and cayenne pepper.